tektoncd/triggers/docs/eventlisteners.md

 When an `EventListener` is successfully created, a service is created that references a listener pod.
 This listener pod accepts the incoming events and does what has been specified in the corresponding `TriggerBinding`s/`TriggerTemplate`s.
 The service created is a `ClusterIP` service which means any other pods running in the same Kubernetes cluster can access it via the service's cluster DNS.
 For external services to connect to your cluster (e.g. GitHub sending webhooks), check out the guide on [exposing eventlisteners](./exposing-eventlisteners.md)

 ## Parameters

 `EventListener`s can provide `params` which are merged with the `TriggerBinding` `params` and passed to the `TriggerTemplate`.
 Each parameter has a `name` and a `value`.

+`EventListener` `spec.serviceType` can be set to `ClusterIP (default)` | `NodePort` | `LoadBalancer` to configure the underlying `Service` resource to make it reachable externally.

 ## Event Interceptors